opentext-idol/idol-oem-tutorials/tutorials/eduction/custom_grammar.md

 You now understand the mechanics of compiling a grammar, verifying available entities and creating a new grammar either from scratch or extending existing one.

-Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from the [main page](../README.md#idol-eduction-showcase).
+Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from [here](../eduction/README.md#capability-showcase).

 ## See also